 GDRs are receipts for shares in a foreign-based corporation traded in capital markets around the world.
 While ADRs permit foreign corporations to offer shares to American citizens, GDRs allow companies in Europe, Asia, the United States and Latin America to offer shares in many markets around the world.
 NYSs (or "direct shares") are foreign stocks denominated in U.S. dollars and traded on American exchanges without being converted into ADRs.
 These stocks come from countries that do not restrict the trading of their stocks on other nations' exchanges.
-Each Fund may also invest in ordinary shares of foreign issuers traded directly on U.S. exchanges
+Each Fund may also invest in ordinary shares of foreign issuers traded directly on U.S. exchanges.

-Depositary receipts may be sponsored or unsponsored.
+The Funds may invest in both sponsored or unsponsored depositary receipts.
 Certain depositary receipts, typically those designated as "unsponsored," require the holders thereof to bear most of the costs of such facilities, while issuers of "sponsored" facilities normally pay more of the costs thereof.
-The depository of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited securities or to pass through the voting rights to facility holders with respect to the deposited securities, whereas the depository of a sponsored facility typically distributes shareholder communications and passes through the voting rights.
+The deposatory of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited securities or to pass through the voting rights to facility holders with respect to the deposited securities, whereas the deposatory of a sponsored facility typically distributes shareholder communications and passes through the voting rights.

+Unsponsored ADR programs generally expose investors to greater risks than sponsored ADR programs and do not provide holders with many of the shareholder benefits that come from investing in a sponsored ADR.
 Unsponsored ADR programs are organized independently and without the cooperation of the issuer of the underlying securities.
 As a result, available information concerning the issuers may not be as current for unsponsored ADRs, and the price of unsponsored depositary receipts may be more volatile than if such instruments were sponsored by the issuer and/or there may be no correlation between available information and the market value.